lukasshannon/lukasshannon.github.io/README.md

 ### Viewing locally

 - To view the website locally, run `bundle exec jekyll serve` in your terminal and then navigate to `localhost:4000` in your browser
-- Another simple way to run the project locally would be by using the "[Webserver plugin for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
+- Another simple way to run the project locally would be by using the [Webserver plugin for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
 Select the folder `_site` after running the app and navigate to the specified port with `localhost:<PortNumber>`.

 ### Directory structure